 Guided tours in Mexico are an excellent option when you don’t want to worry about making an itinerary.
-There are people who prefer to take tours while there are others who prefer to do everything on their own.
-Personally, I have tried both and have found out there are several advantages and disadvantages to consider.
+Some people prefer to take tours while others prefer to do everything on their own.
+I have tried both and have found out there are several advantages and disadvantages to consider.

 You may be wondering if I recommend doing guided tours in Mexico.
 It’s not black or white.
 Nothing is set in stone.
 Let’s take a look at some important factors and I will let you decide in the end for yourself.